una/personal-goals/README.md

 3. Blog more
 4. Increase project efficiency
 5. Use the command line & keyboard as much as possible
-6. Get better at javascript (patterns, Angular, Node)
+6. Up my JS Game (patterns, Angular, Node)
 7. Learn about testing
 8. Foster designer participation in open source projects
 9. Make more people smile